 There is a riddle that isn’t really funny but riddles aren’t supposed to be funny, they are supposed to hit you with a sober truth.
-Who is a bigger ghost in San Antonio, Tony Parker or Kawhi Leonard?
-The reason this is a riddle instead of a question is that Parker is active in games and Leonard is in hiding somewhere in America.
-Yet Parker is as just as much a ghost as Kawhi is, even more so.
+Who was a bigger ghost in San Antonio in 2017-18, Tony Parker or Kawhi Leonard?
+The reason this is a riddle instead of a question is that Parker was active in games and Leonard was in hiding somewhere in America.
+Yet Parker was as just as much a ghost as Kawhi, even more so.

-The 20 something taking Parker’s place as a starter in the rotation, Dejounte Murray, doesn’t even score 10 points a game, he doesn’t collect six dimes, he has very pedestrian numbers 8 and 3, though he is a rebounding guard with length.
-That bitter and sweet of Murray is better than 35 year old Tony Parker who looks like a mirage of his former Finals MVP self.
+The 20 something who took Parker’s place as a starter in the rotation, Dejounte Murray, didn’t score 10 points a game, he didn’t collect six dimes, he had a very pedestrian number(s) of 8 and 3, though he is a rebounding guard with length.
+That bitter and sweet of Murray was better than 35 year old Tony Parker who looked like a mirage of his former Finals MVP self.

 It is convenient to romanticize a player once he is past thirty.
 We like to trot out the injury excuse and then the he’s so old excuse.
 But before the injury that took Parker’s career away, Parker was going downhill.
 His last great season was five years ago and that was before collecting ring number four.
 He averaged 20 points and 7 assists.
 The Spurs should have won the title that year but Chris Bosh and Ray Allen pulled off the Miami miracle and in Game 7 Tim Duncan missed a go-ahead layup with less than a minute left.
 The Spurs would have to wait 12 more months for revenge.
 But by then, Tony Parker had acquiesced to Kawhi Leonard as best player on the Spurs.